pboling/railsbling.com/content/posts/how_i_go_again.md

 ```

 Then checkout the theme I chose onto the server.
 I picked `redlounge` (for now) from the options at the [master theme repo](https://github.com/gohugoio/hugoThemes).
+I had already done this for the initial install 2 years ago, and it isn't changing, so I skipped this step...

 ```
 git clone https://github.com/tmaiaroto/hugo-redlounge.git ~/redlounge.git
 ```

+And instead I just went into my `redlounge.git` directory and did a `git pull`.

 Then tweak for my needs and make it my `~/railsbling.git/.git/hooks/post-receive` <i class='fa fa-paste'></i>:
+I had already done this for the initial install 2 years ago, and it isn't changing, so I skipped this step.

 ```
 cat ~/railsbling.git/.git/hooks/post-receive